Bartosz Kurek: National team

 In 2014, he was a member of the Polish national team during the 2015 European Championship qualification.
 He was not included in the Polish national team for the World Championship held in Poland.

 After a one year break, he came back to the national team on 28 May 2015 during the first match of intercontinental round of the World League against Russia (3–0).
 He was a top scorer of the match (15 points).

 On 30 September 2018, Poland achieved its third title of the World Champion.
 Poland beat Brazil in the final (3–0), and defended the title from 2014.
-Kurek received an individual award for the Most Valuable Player of the tournament.
+Kurek received an individual award for the Most valuable player of the tournament.

+On 10 August 2024, he won the silver medal at the 2024 Summer Olympic Games in Paris.